-The Constructive Genetic Algorithm - CGA provides some new features to genetic algorithms.
+The CGA provides some new features to genetic algorithms.
 The principal CGA characteristics can be summarized as:

-- 1. the direct work and evaluation of schemata, - 2. the population is dynamic in size, - 3. the initial population is formed by schemata, - 4. the new fg-fitness provides double evaluation of schemata and structures, - 5. at the creation time schemata and structures receive a rank, - 6. good schemata and structures have high ranks and greater surviving and recombination times, - 7. recombination preserves good schemata,
+- 1. the direct work and evaluation of schemata, - 2. the population is dynamic in size, - 3. the initial population is formed by schemata, - 4. the new fg-fitness provides double evaluation of schemata and structures, - 5. at the creation time schemata and structures receive a rank,